Published Jul 12, 2012, Revised Jul 20, 2015

 - Returns control and taxpayers’ money to the states

 - Results in value-based price determined by recipient and provider of service

 - Restores insurance as risk-sharing rather than prepayment mechanism

 - Creates more transparent pricing and honest accounting

-- Lower barriers for life-saving treatments by establishing private mechanisms for drug certification
+- Lower barriers for life-saving treatments by establishing private mechanisms for drug certification, with fully informed consent

 - Protect patients by not entering information on a networked database except with patient consent

-- No discrimination against staff who decline participation in activities that violate their conscience.
+- Protect physicians and staff against discrimination for declining participation in procedures that violate their conscience.